-Guv-Govt standoff in WB: Dhankhar visits Singur, says 'there are attempts to conceal something'
+Guv-Govt standoff in WB: Dhankhar visits Singur, says attempts being made to 'conceal something'

-Guv-Govt standoff in WB: Dhankhar visits Singur, says "there are attempts to conceal something"
+Guv-Govt standoff in WB: Dhankhar visits Singur, says attempts being made to "conceal something"

 Kolkata, Nov 14: The acrimony between the West Bengal governor Jagdeep Dhankhar and the state government deepened on Thursday with him questioning the hullabaloo created by the ruling TMC over his unscheduled visit to Singur and wondered what was being sought to be concealed there.
 Dhankhar said that he in his capacity as the governor would like to spend a long time at Singur and Nandigram and gather "full knowledge" about the two places.